by Texas Homesteader ~

 When I reached the counter I told the clerk that I felt there was an error on our bill.
-She exclaimed that the scales had stuck and several calves were incorrectly calculated.
+She said that the scales had stuck and several calves were incorrectly calculated.

 I was so proud when she said several other ranchers had already been back inside to bring the error to their attention from their own bills.
 Good folks!